-Note:
+Note: MACLIM 1.1 (Advance): Bioenergy production is determined by the fuel and electricity modules of Imaclim-R using supply curves from Hoogwijk et al. (2009) (bioelectricity) and IEA (biofuel).

-IMACLIM 1.1 (Advance): Bioenergy production is determined by the fuel and electricity modules of Imaclim-R using supply curves from Hoogwijk et al. (2009) (bioelectricity) and IEA (biofuel).
 IMACLIM-NLU 1.0 (EMF33): In this version the Imaclim-R model is linked to the land-use mode Nexus Land use.
-Bioenergy demand level is determined by the fuel and electricity modules of Imaclim-R. The Nexus Land use gives the corresponding price of biomass feedstock, taking into account the land constraints and food production The production of biomass for electricity and ligno-cellulosic fuels is located on marginal lands (i.e., less fertile or accessible lands).
+Bioenergy demand level is determined by the fuel and electricity modules of Imaclim-R. The Nexus Land use gives the corresponding price of biomass feedstock, taking into account the land constraints and food production The production of biomass for electricity indigno-cellulosic fuels is located on marginal lands (i.e., less fertile or accessible lands).
 By increasing the demand for land, and spurring agricultural intensification, Bioenergy propels land and food prices.

-Emissions and climate Greenhouse gases
+Greenhouse gases CO2